Why use containers?

-We like using seedlings (small plants) when starting out, but if you’re keen to start from seed, you can get started indoors before the weather is ripe, then transplant them afterwards.
+We like using seedlings (small plants) when starting out.
+But if you’re keen to start from seed, you can get started indoors before the weather is ripe.
+You’ll just need to transplant your herb seedlings into your garden afterwards.
 When choosing plants, know that different plants have different yields – mint, oregano and chives will tend to yield more than dill, basil or cilantro – so if you’re a huge fan of dill, for example, you’ll want to plant more than one seedling.

 Garden friends and foes

 When considering which plants to put, or not put, near each other, keep in mind that some plants don’t make good friends with others.
 Mint, fennel and horseradish are all invasive plant species, and if planted in a garden bed or a container with other herbs, they have a tendency to push other herbs around, sending out stems or roots through the soil that will eventually grow into new plants – these herbs are best planted in their own containers.

 Make sure to water seedlings about one to two hours before planting; this will make it easier to transplant them.
 Place a layer of bagged potting mix at the bottom of your container.
 Remove seedlings from their containers (some containers are biodegradable and can be planted directly into the soil – check the label).
 Place the seedling on top of the soil layer and hold it in place while you fill the container with potting mix until it reaches the top of the root ball.
 Pat soil gently with your hands to eliminate air pockets.
 Water it well and let drain, then add more potting mix and water again if needed so that potting mix is level with the top of the root ball.
 The soil surface should sit about 3/4 inch below the rim of the container.